The proposed stadium is marked with a red X.

 OK, 65 decibels is not very loud, but that is an average level.

-The noise levels will peak with each passing plane in the low to mid 80 decibles!
+The noise levels will peak with each passing plane at 90 decibels!

 Now its great entertainment to get the other team a yardage penalty by making a lot of noise.
 Its another thing altogether to have the home team play calls drowned out by a passing plane.